Ralph Albert Blakelock (1847–1919)

 Over 125 paintings for exhibition and sale

-Click here to pre-order an exhibition catalogue
+Click here to pre-order a hardbound catalogue

 Forever true to his own vision, he lived in abject poverty in the years before he was institutionalized, and even then he never ceased painting, pulling out his own hair for brush bristles and using tobacco juice to augment the meager supply of paint he possessed.